ForJessicaSake/Sticky-Note-Web-Application-with-Firebase/README.md

 ## About The Project

-Dockett is a note-taking web application designed for just anyone with busy schedules.
+Dockett is a note taking web application designed for just anyone with busy schedules.
 This app helps users to take down short notes with ease, helping them stay organized at all times.

 ## Technologies
 - React.js